 Income from donations and inheritances are not taken into account in the income tax return, they do not have to be indicated.
 Those income have their own taxes.
 So if your received a donation, you have to pay donations tax (within 30 days after the donation).
 If you inherited something, you have to pay inheritance tax (within 6 months after the date of death).

 No, not every resident who had income in 2019 has to file an income tax declaration.
-There are some income limits, who stays below does not have to file an income tax return (but can do it voluntarily of course).
+There are some income limits, whoever stays below does not have to file an income tax return (but can do so voluntarily, of course).

 The "first" employer is the one where you earned most; "second" is the employer where you earned the second biggest amount during the year, and so on;

 In Spain there is the possibility that members of a so-called familiy unit ("unidad familiar") can make a joint income tax return.
-A family unit consists in a married couple (with or without children), and in unmarried couples with common children.
+A family unit consists in a married couple (with or without children), and in unmarried couples who have children together.
 In the last case, the family unit consists of one parent and the child (or children).

 The main difference is that there is an additional tax-free allowance for joint returns (€3,400 for married couples; €2,150 for single parents with child).
 However, in the case of married couples, this only pays off if one of them earns little or nothing.

-How high the effective tax burden of a person is, can be difficultly detailed here, because many circumstances have an influence on that, such as the personal situation, the place of residence, possibly existing deductions, etc.
+It is difficult to say how high the effective tax burden of a person is, because many circumstances have an influence on that, such as the personal situation, the place of residence, possibly existing deductions, etc.

 Therefore only so much: In the income tax of residents, all income is assigned to one of 2 areas: the "general tax base" or the "tax base for savings".
 Depending on the area, different tax rates apply.

 Roughly speaking, income from work (self-employed or dependent), rent, sublease, image rights, patent rights, as well as imputed income from empty real estate are included in the general tax base.